Tysonpower/starlinkstatus/README.md

 https://starlinkstatus.space/

-The current version of the .sh Script is 1.2—please update if you have any issues.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C67UDEB)

+The current version of the .sh Script is 1.3 — please update if still us an older version.

+## Upgrade to Version 1.3
+When upgrading from version 1.2x to 1.3 you need to change your cron to only start the script on reboot.
+After Upgrading please restart your compute to activate the script with the new cron.

+`@reboot ~/path/to/starlinkstatus_client.sh -k 'YOURAPIKEY' -s -d`

+If you used a different speedtest interval before, you now need to set it with the -i flag in seconds.

+`@reboot ~/path/to/starlinkstatus_client.sh -k 'YOURAPIKEY' -s -d -i 300`

 ## WARNING
 This will use quite a lot of traffic!
 If you are NOT on a unlimited plan you should increase the interval of the speedtests.